 The reason I couldn’t wrap my brain around it was the fact that it is as simple as another lens.
 Just one more lens.
 It seemed too good to be true.
 Axeon sent me numerous models in various configurations.
 These devices can attach directly to an optic or to a rail in front of the optic.
 The models that can mount to an optic come made for 40-44mm bells and 50mm bells.

 The Second Zero system will work with any optic type, and this includes red dots and prismatic optics.
 For these things, you want the rail-mounted option, and speaking of the rail-mounted option it also works best with AR height optics.

 Installation of either system takes no time at all.
 It’s very simple and easy to do.
 They include an Allen wrench you may need to make adjustments for the fit.
 There are no necessary adjustments to your optics or to the Second Zero system, just for fitment.

 All you’ll need to do is have a good 100-yard zero and *bam* flip up or flip down the Second Zero system and you’ll have either a 330 or 530 yard zero.
+It fits on the gun and the gun fits in my AR15 case without issue.
 It’s a dead-on MOA adjustment to your reticle without actually making adjustments to your optic.
 It’s amazing both how it works and how well it works.
 The Axeon Second Zero is a fascinating system that is remarkably simple and extremely effective.